 - Technology and consumer electronics

 Chapter 3: The 3 MUST HAVE Tools To Start And Run An Online BusinessStarting and running an online business should NOT be expensive.
-I'm not saying you shouldn't invest any money because that doesn't make any sense.
+I'm not saying you shouldn't invest any money to start an online business because that doesn't make any sense.
 What I am saying is that in order to be successful, there are only a few select tools you'll need to get the ball rolling.
 These include:

 - A hosting provider & domain name